5 Major Reasons to Choose Custom Billing Software

 On the other end of the spectrum, small jobs like retail and residential often provide more flexibility.
 Your firm can most likely set the invoicing policy for this type of work.

 Large A&E firms with dedicated billing departments will have different best practices than small firms where the owner is handling the invoicing.
-There will also be a difference if you are the prime owner of the contract or you are acting as a consultant to another business.
+There will also be a difference if you are the prime owner of the contract or you are acting as a consultant to another business - like a structural engineer working under an Architectural firm that owns the contract with the client.
 Each will have different challenges and opportunities.

 With that out of the way, let's dive into some of the challenges firm principals face when managing their billing processes.

 Firm owners have many things on their plate.
-Most started their practices to do the type of work they love and thus want to focus their time on the architecture or engineering work rather than being pulled away into firm administration tasks.
+Most started their practices to do the type of work they love and thus want to focus their time on the architecture or engineering work rather than being pulled away into firm administration tasks like invoicing.
 This makes sense and there are some common challenges and risks we see at many architecture and engineering firms.

 When you have too much work on your plate, and too many fires to put out, important tasks like invoicing get pushed to the back burner and delayed as the design work takes precedence.
-Yet, this is a dangerous situation for any business.
+I've worked as an advisor to an architecture firm that forgot to invoice one of their bigger clients for over 6 months.
+Obviously that had a detrimental impact on their firm's cashflow.
+This may be an extreme example, yet this is too common across many A&E firms and a dangerous situation for any business.
 When the timeline for invoicing isn’t predictable, neither is your cashflow, putting your business at risk.

 Missing up-to-date data means more work to ensure invoices are correct.
 Manually updating spreadsheets takes too much time and can lead to human error.
 Having to talk to each project manager to get an accurate picture of what work has been completed and what can be invoiced interrupts your whole team.
 Trying to track milestones across every active project to know when to bill is time consuming.
 Meanwhile, manually tracking time and calculating invoice amounts just adds to the frustration of being overburdened with administrative tasks.
 Together, these common challenges can delay invoices being created and sent and make revenue highly variable from month to month.